 Cabernet Sauvignon is the Margaret River region's most highly acclaimed variety.
 Finely structured, beautifully balanced and showing great harmony of characters, Margaret River Cabernet Sauvignon combines elegance with strength.

-Peter has over 20 vintages of winemaking experience which have seen him working in some of the world's premium wine-growing regions, most recently spending the 2005 European vintage in Bordeaux.
-This international perspective is part of what makes him an invaluable asset to ring.bolt.
-Working extensively in Coonawarra and Wrattonbully vineyards has given Peter an intimate understanding of premium Cabernet Sauvignon and outstanding red winemaking experience and skills.
+Working extensively in Coonawarra and Wrattonbully vineyards has given Heather an intimate understanding of premium Cabernet Sauvignon and outstanding red winemaking experience and skills.

-Having always taken a meticulous approach to his winemaking, Peter believes in attention to detail at every stage.
+Having always taken a meticulous approach to her winemaking, Heather believes in attention to detail at every stage.
 From harvesting at optimal ripeness and fruit flavour, barrel maturation and to continuing to monitor the wine once in bottle - ensuring they are released only at their most enjoyable.

 "...ring.bolt is a great opportunity to continue my love for Cabernet Sauvignon and to build my understanding of this great region."